Shivrajpur

-At Shivrajpur, there is an ancient temple built by Raja Sati Prasad in memory of his queen.
-This temple was built in a day and is situated on the banks of river Ganges.
-This temple is famous for its beautiful architectural work and its unique carving design.
-One inter college and one degree college are also situated in Shivrajpur near GT road.
+Shivrajpur has an ancient temple, Khereshwar, which is associated with Dronacharya and his son Ashwatthama.
+It was built by Raja Sati Prasad in memory of his queen.
+This temple is situated on the banks of river Ganges, and according to local legend was built in a day.
+It is renowned for its beautiful architectural work and unique carving design.

+One inter college and one degree college are situated in Shivrajpur near GT road.
 The described historical temple is very famous all over Kanpur and its name is Khereshwar temple.
 Near to this temple one temple of Mahakaal is also very famous.